osmandapp/web/main/docs/user/plugins/vehicle-metrics.md

 |--|--|
 |![OBD recording](@site/static/img/plugins/obd/obd_recording.png)| ![OBD recording](@site/static/img/plugins/obd/obd_recording_1.png)|

-Next, you need to select parameters to be recorded in the GPX file.
-Data from a connected OBD-II sensor can be added to the GPX file using the [Trip recording plugin](../plugins/trip-recording.md#recording-settings).
+To include OBD-II data in a GPX file, you need to select the desired parameters for recording using the [Trip recording plugin](../plugins/trip-recording.md#recording-settings).
+This allows you to analyze vehicle metrics alongside your trip data.

-**Tags**
+#### Tags

-OsmAnd uses custom tag names for vehicle metrics in [**track recording**](../plugins/trip-recording.md#recorded-gpx-file), such as `vm_eotemp` (Engine Oil Temperature), `vm_fpress` (Fuel Pressure), and `vm_espeed` (Engine Speed).
+OsmAnd applies custom tag names for vehicle metrics in the [GPX file](../plugins/trip-recording.md#recorded-gpx-file).
+For example:

+- `vm_eotemp`: Engine Oil Temperature.
+- `vm_fpress`: Fuel Pressure.
+- `vm_espeed`: Engine Speed.

+These tags make it easier to identify and utilize specific vehicle data when reviewing the recorded GPX file.

 ## Widgets

-*Menu → Configure screen → Widgets → Choose a panel → [Vehicle Metrics](../widgets/info-widgets.md#vehicle-metrics-widgets)*
+*Menu → Configure screen → Widgets → Choose a panel → Vehicle Metrics*

 | | |
 |--|--|
 |![OBD settings](@site/static/img/plugins/obd/obd_widget_1.png)| ![OBD settings](@site/static/img/plugins/obd/obd_widget.png)|

-List of availabe widgets is [here](#metrics-list) (except "VIN").

-[Vehicle Metrics widgets](../widgets/info-widgets.md#vehicle-metrics-widgets) is automatically added to the widget list when you enable the Vehicle Metrics plugin.
-Before starting your trip, ensure these widgets are visible on your screen.
-If they are not, add them through the [Configure Screen](../widgets/configure-screen.md) menu.
-Vehicle Metrics widgets provide real-time tracking of data from your connected OBD-II sensor, allowing you to monitor essential metrics seamlessly during your journey.
+The [Vehicle Metrics widgets](../widgets/info-widgets.md#vehicle-metrics-widgets) are automatically included when you enable the plugin.
+If they do not visible, you can manually add them via the [Configure Screen](../widgets/configure-screen.md) menu.

-### Widgets Settings
+### Widget Settings

-*<Translate android="true" ids="shared_string_menu,map_widget_config,shared_string_widgets"/> → Choose a panel → <Translate android="true" ids="obd_widget_group"/> → ⚙️ or <Translate android="true" ids="shared_string_settings"/>*
+The widgets display key data from your connected OBD-II device in real time, such as speed, engine metrics, and fuel consumption.
+Ensure they are visible before starting your trip to track metrics seamlessly.

-Some Vehicle Metrics widgets offer a display mode option:
+Some widgets offer display mode options:

 - **Instant**.
-Displays current, real-time parameters.
+Displays real-time data for the selected metric.
 - **Average**.
-Displays averaged data over a selected interval (from 15 seconds to 60 minutes).
+Displays averaged values over a configurable time interval (15 seconds to 60 minutes).

 ## Related articles